rcarrata/rcarrata.github.io/_posts/2020-05-01-upgrade-ocp4-from-the-cli.md

 ## Planning the upgrade - Graph Upgrade

-For take a view in the upgrade plan before to start to upgrade process, there is a useful tool to visualize this path in a SVG format:
+To get a view of the upgrade plan before starting the upgrade process, there is a useful tool to visualize this path in a SVG format: